 For better or worse, for richer or poorer, in sickness and in health, ’til death do us part, blah blah blah …

-Did you ever notice that your wedding vows do not mention kids?
+Did you notice your wedding vows don’t mention kids?
 What’s that telling us?
 The sleepless nights, the tantrums, the dramas, can we survive a marriage with kids?

 I remember those vows, from once upon a time, the bliss, the happiness, the carefree existence and the lazy Sunday sleep-ins.
 Once that honeymoon period is over and kids descend on your once blissful marriage its time to click into reality.